-Although radiation is naturally present in our environment, it can have either beneficial or harmful effects, depending on its use and control.
-The radiation programs at IDHS have the responsibility of regulating the use and transportation of all radioactive materials in Indiana, as well as helping the state and local communities prepare for potential radiological emergency situations.
+The radiation programs at IDHS oversee the transportation of all radioactive materials in Indiana and help the state and local communities prepare for potential radiological emergency situations.

 Braidwood Nuclear Generating Station, located in northeastern Illinois, provides Chicago and northern Illinois with electricity.

 Immediately following notification of an incident, Indiana public safety officials will dispatch personnel to collect samples of milk, forage, seasonal crops, processed foods, soil and water within a 50-mile radius.
 These samples will be analyzed to determine what areas, if any, have been contaminated and to what degree.
 This information will be used to determine the best course of action to protect the public and food supply.
 Learn more about radiological emergency preparedness by visiting the Radiological Emergency Preparedness (REP) Program page.

 Nuclear plants are built to withstand a variety of natural and severe events.
 Because of many safeguards and highly skilled individuals operating nuclear plants, it is very unlikely that a serious accident will occur.
 However, if there is an emergency situation with a nuclear plant, residents who live within 10 miles of a nuclear facility will be notified and may be instructed to shelter in place or evacuate.
 Emergency situations may take hours or days to develop, so there would be sufficient time for the public to take precautions.
 Those living farther away, such as in Indiana, should pay attention to local radio and TV stations but may not need to take protective actions.
 News reports will let the public know if actions are needed, and if there are instructions given, be sure to follow them.

 Ask the IDHS Experts: Radiation Fact vs. Fiction